Port Control Office Closure - St Helena Government

-Port Control would like to advise the public that their office at the Jamestown Wharf will close for business between 8.30am and 11am on Monday, 16 May 2022.
+Port Control would like to advise the public that their office at the Jamestown Wharf will close for business on Monday, 23, and Tuesday, 24 May 2022.
 This closure is to allow Port Control staff to undertake training.
-Normal opening hours will resume from 11.15am on Monday, 16 May 2022.
+Normal opening hours will resume on Wednesday, 25 May 2022.

 Any inconvenience caused is regretted and Port Control thanks the public for their support and cooperation.